Qualified opportunity zone fund that invests in the construction of a new 238-room Hyatt Place Downtown Phoenix, set to break ground in March 2020.

 Utah-based PEG Development focuses on urban infill, primarily in the western United States.
 Projects include hotels, retail, and multifamily housing.

 The Fund’s strategy is to assemble a portfolio consisting primarily of ground-up development projects that are able to produce viable returns before factoring in the QOZ tax benefits.
-The Origin QOZ Fund will focus on 11 major U.S. markets: Atlanta, Austin, Charlotte, Chicago, Dallas, Denver, Houston, Minneapolis, Nashville, Phoenix, and Raleigh.
+The Origin QOZ Fund will focus on several major U.S. markets, including Atlanta, Austin, Charlotte, Chicago, Dallas, Denver, Houston, Nashville, Phoenix, and Raleigh.
 Each of these target … Read more

 The Virtua Opportunity Zone Fund I will invest in rental housing (apartments and single family rentals), hospitality, office/industrial, and preferred equity opportunities in the Southeast, Texas, and Southwest regions.
 Development and heavy re-positioning are the primary strategies of the Fund — the “Substantially Improved” requirement under the Tax Reform Act mandates substantial capital improvements.